“They paid …how… much?” …

 Where I’m at now, just outside of Quito, as I check in from my smart phone, the haciendas charge anywhere from $8-12 per person charging for a minimum of 100 people.
 (That’s $800-1200 minimum daily rate for the hacienda owner.)

 For even larger wedding receptions with up to 400 people, which are common in Ecuador, most haciendas will charge a flat daily rate usually around $1500-2500.
+I should say that the biggest reception I have ever attended was at the reception barn at Mint Springs Farm.
+There was around 200 people and I thought that was too many guests.

 The only costs to the hacienda owner (you) are what you’ll need to pay to a guard for the day (around $20) who helps park the cars and a cleaner that takes care of the bathrooms and premise in general during the event (around $20 for the day).